lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 They started with fundamentals so we essentially have an MVC framework that most web devs will find familiar.
 Thanks to Erlang it is highly concurrent and parallel.
 It has highly optimized templating which means server-side rendering is really fast.
 It also shines as an API service.

 They quickly built an abstraction for doing more realtime things and exposing the Actor model more cleanly to the web browser.
-Phoenix Channels.
-At this time they ran a benchmarking effort pushing the Phoenix WebSocket support to find the limits.
+It iperates over WebSockets and is called Phoenix Channels.
+At this time they ran a benchmarking effort pushing the WebSocket support to find the limits.
 The process is covered in a good blog post.
 They hit 2 million concurrent active websockets on a single beefy box and called it good.

 In a recent move for simplicity there is no longer any Node or NPM by default.
 Instead Phoenix ships Esbuild and Tailwind CSS as standalone binaries managed by Elixir libraries.
 You can change this fairly easily as well, nothing is too deeply integrated.